FermandoisLab/CSvRTHS/source/readme.md

 ### Executable files (EXE)

+In the field of computing .exe (from the English abbreviation executable) is an extension that refers to an executable file of relocatable code, that is, its memory addresses are relative

 - `OpenSees.exe`.
 Description: OpenSees executable file.
 This is the console to use to run the CSvRTHS.
 - `OpenFresco.exe`.
 Description: OpenFresco executable file.
 This is the console to use to run the CSvRTHS.